Second Sunday of Easter: Divine Mercy Sunday

 On April 30, 2000, Pope John Paul II designated the Second Sunday of Easter as Divine Mercy Sunday, based on a petition by St. Faustina Kowalska (1905–1938), who said that Jesus had made this request of the Church in an apparition.
 In the Roman Missal, the official title of this day is "Second Sunday of Easter; or, Sunday of Divine Mercy" (Dominica II Paschæ seu de divina Misericordia).

 Five years later, Pope John Paul II died the evening before Divine Mercy Sunday, on Saturday, April 2, 2005.
 His successor, Pope Benedict XVI, beatified him also on a Divine Mercy Sunday, on May 1, 2011.

 Celebrations

 In the Catholic Church, special Divine Mercy celebrations often take place on this day, and the Sacrament of Reconciliation is often administered.

 The Italian feast of Our Lady of the Hens and the Chilean Cuasimodo festival are held on this day.
 Both festivals include Eucharistic processions.

+In the Lutheran Churches, the Second Sunday of Easter (or Quasimodogeniti), according to The Lutheran Missal, "recounts the appearance of Our Lord to the apostles in the locked upper room, together with Thomas’ confession."